joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-01-24-gaussian-skiers.md

 Here the normal distribution has variance $2$ instead of $1$ because the random variable is $f_j + s_j$, adding the unit variances!

 With many racers, the winner's first heat time and total time are very likely going to be negative (it's a normal distribution), and as more racers participate, they'll be driven to large negative values.
-So, both of these are tails of the Gaussian distribution which is estimated by
+So, both of these probabilities are the lefthand tails of a Gaussian distribution which is estimated by

 $$ \int\limits_{-\infty}^t \text{d}t^\prime \mathcal{N}(t^\prime) \approx \mathcal{N}(t)\left(1/t + 1/t^3\right). $$